 Also, when doing your homework and comparing home equity loan rates, take a close look at the type of loan you’re considering.
 There can be a big difference between a fixed and adjustable rate loan.
 With a fixed rate your payment is the same every month, which makes it easier to manage the debt and avoid any surprising rate variations.
 Adjustable rates can fluctuate with the market.
 So a year from now your rate could be much higher or lower than when you first signed up for the loan.
 Adjustable rates could be better for loans with a shorter term during an economic environment when rates might be going up overall.
 If that’s the case, you may be able to lock in a more appealing rate for the duration.

 An important tool to weigh into your decision-making is a home equity loan calculator.
 Discover’s Monthly Payment Calculator can help you determine monthly payments based on your interest rate, loan amount and length of your loan term.
 Plug in the numbers of the loans you are considering and get an idea of which could suit your financial needs best.

 What are the considerations beyond interest rates?

 Fees and closing costs are more key considerations in your loan choice.
 Some lenders charge application and appraisal fees, as well as closing costs.
 Others may impose penalties for making extra payments or paying off the loan before the full term.
 These costs vary among lenders and states.
-For example, Discover Home Equity Loans does not charge application, origination or appraisal fees, or require cash at closing.
+For example, Discover Home Loans does not charge application, origination or appraisal fees, or require cash at closing.